ksackvil/CMPT-275/index.md

 ### Quickstart Guide

+1. Get a version of our code using one of the following methods.
-Our subversion repository is located at [this Github repo](https://github.com/ksackvil/CMPT-275).
+* Our subversion repository is located at [this Github repo](https://github.com/ksackvil/CMPT-275).

-To get access to our source code you can download the zip file [here](https://github.com/ksackvil/CMPT-275), or you can use git via the following command:
+* To get access to our source code you can download the zip file [here](https://github.com/ksackvil/CMPT-275), or you can use git via the following command:

 ```
 git clone https://github.com/ksackvil/CMPT-275.git
 ```

+2. Open the file called PARKinetics.xcworkspace in xcode (NOT the file called PARKinetics.xcodeproj).
+This file has the dependancies pre installed.

+3. To run the project in XCode, use the keyboard shortcut [cmd][R] or in the toolbar click Product->Run.
+If the build succeeded, then the iOS simulator should appear with the build project.
+If the build failed check the console for the errors.

 ### Team Members